Kacman62/MoonBeam-Midi-Keyboard/README.md

 # UI
 You navigate the UI with both rotary encoders.
 Double clicking either brings you into the main menu.
 Rotate either to select an app.
--Settings (Wrench): View current notes on each audio voice and the values of the slide potentiometers -ADSR Editor (Envelope): Use on dial to change the level of the ADSR and the other to change the time.
+* Settings (Wrench): View current notes on each audio voice and the values of the slide potentiometers
+* ADSR Editor (Envelope): Use on dial to change the level of the ADSR and the other to change the time.
 Changing the level of the decay, sustain and release will change the other two with it. this is intended to avoid weird audio clipping
--Wave Viewer (Wave): View the current outputted wave form.
-Automatically adjusts the zoom if multiple voices are playing -Wave Changer (Square Wave): Choose from either a sin, triangle, saw, or square wave
+* Wave Viewer (Wave): View the current outputted wave form.
+Automatically adjusts the zoom if multiple voices are playing
+* Wave Changer (Square Wave): Choose from either a sin, triangle, saw, or square wave

 # Art
 All pixel art was created by me using Aseprite.
 The PK Industries and the Moonbeam synth logo are unregistered trademarks, not real companies and products, and have no legal binding on anything.
 I am not a lawyer, and this joke has gone on too long.